-We are also able to supply and fit the appropriate tyres to your Borrani wheels, please contact us for details, or have a look at this link and choose the tyres for you!
+We are also able to supply and fit the appropriate tires to your Borrani wheels, please contact us for details, or have a look at this link and choose the tires for you!

 The complete Borrani archives include all the original projects and drawings for all standard cars, and for special cars equipped with Borrani wire wheels.
 This forms a crucial support to answer the wide range of requests from customers all over the world.
 Ruote Borrani wheels.
 All Borrani wheels were developed in close collaboration with the related car makers as a complicated and sophisticated technical product.
 Borrani wheels in most cases were an integral part of the car's homologation and were also extensively tested as such.

 All Borrani rims are identified by a stamped RW-code of four or five figures, the unique Ruote Borrani Milano stamping (there are several variations), and a stamped internal production number.
 These codes also apply to the hubs.
 All numeric codes correspond with Borrani technical and production documentation.

 - the use of stainless steel spokes

 - the use of spokes of different diameters in the same wheel

 - the use of non-matching components according to the RW-code of the wheel